Crnilište

 Crnilište (Црнилиште, Cërnilisht) is a village in the municipality of Dolneni, North Macedonia.

 Demographics

 Crnilište appears in 15th century Ottoman defters as a village in the nahiyah of Köprülü.
 Among its inhabitants, a certain Dimitri Arnaud is recorded as a household head, bearing the attribute Arnaut, a medieval Ottoman rendering for Albanians.

+In statistics gathered by Vasil Kanchov in 1900, the village of Crnilište (Tsernilišča) was inhabited by 60 Bulgarian Christians, 580 Albanian Muslims, and 80 Romanis.

+On the Ethnographic Map of the Bitola Vilayet of the Cartographic Institute in Sofia from 1901, Crnilište appears as a mixed village of Bulgarians, Albanians and Turks in the Prilep Kaza of the Bitola Sandzak with 80 houses.

 According to the 2021 census, the village had a total of 1,937 inhabitants.
 Ethnic groups in the village include: